-Gifts, grants, and contracts are recorded as revenue when received or promised/contracted.
+Gifts, grants, and contracts are recorded as revenue when received or when an unconditional promise to give is made.
 Irrevocable split-interest agreements, including charitable remainder trusts, charitable lead trusts and perpetual trusts, are recorded as revenue when the trust agreements are executed.
 Revenue from the split-interest agreements is recorded as contribution revenue based on the present value of the expected cash flows to be received by the University.

 All contributions are considered to be available for the University's unrestricted use, unless specifically restricted by the donor.
 Amounts received that are designated for future periods or restricted by the donor for specific purposes or by law are reported as support with donor restrictions that increases those net asset classes; however, donor-restricted contributions with restrictions that are met in the same reporting period are reported as support without donor restrictions.
-Pledges of contributions due in future periods, including amounts expected to be received from split-interest agreements, imply a time restriction and are stated net of estimated uncollectible pledges.
-Accordingly, pledges are accounted for as net assets with donor restrictions until both the implied time restriction is met and the purpose restriction, if any, has been fulfilled.
+Promises to give due in future periods, including amounts expected to be received from split-interest agreements, imply a time restriction and are stated net of estimated uncollectible amounts.
+Accordingly, unconditional promises to give are accounted for as net assets with donor restrictions until both the implied time restriction is met and the purpose restriction, if any, has been fulfilled.
 Conditional promises to give are not included as support until the conditions are substantially met.